riatlabs/cdc-badge/README.md

 which has 2 RISC-V 64 bit cores and many custom accelerators (AI/NPU/CNN, audio, FFT, AES, SHA256).

+### SPI to internal devices
+It is possible to interface via SPI from the Raspberry Pi header to the e-paper display and the TROPIC01.
+There are 2 mechanical sliding switches which you can use to connect pin 24 and pin 26 to the chip select (CS) of these devices.

+The auxiliary signals from the e-paper display (DC, RST, BUSY) are available on pins 29, 31 and 36.
+The interrupt signal from TROPIC01 is available on pin 37.

+This allows an external microcontroller, for instance the Sipeed M1, to display graphics on the screen and use the secure element.

 ## Example applications
 - Interactive name tag
 - Social networking games